shenwanxiang/ChemBench/README.md

 # MoleculeNet & Chemprop Benchmark Dataset and Split Induces

 This code repo is focused on the data splitting of the benchmarked dataset in the previous study of MelculeNet.
-Besides, in order to test the robustness of a model, I created a random 5fold cross validation induces and 5fold cluster split incudes for some of the dataset (ESOL, Lipop, Malaria, PDBbind-full, HIV, BACP, BBBP), I suggest the model performance should also test on these splits.
+Besides, in order to test the robustness of a model, I created a random 5fold cross validation induces and 5fold cluster split incudes for some of the dataset (ESOL, Lipop, Malaria, PDBbind-full, HIV, BACP, BBBP), I suggest the model performance should also be tested on these splits.

 ### 1. Backgroud